Ash021980/Airbnb-Case-Study/README.md

 - Provide analytic insights and data-driven recommendations

 ### Business Task
 My task, as an entry-level analyst, will be to conduct an exploratory data analysis to investigate if there are any patterns or themes that may influence the pricing of rentals on Airbnb.
-To do this, you will load, clean, process, analyze, and visualize data.
-You will also pose questions, and seek to answer them meaningfully using the dataset provided.
+To do this, I will load, clean, process, analyze, and visualize data.
+I will also pose questions, and seek to answer them meaningfully using the dataset provided.

-In this project, we'll use data from Airbnb's New York City dataset (attached below); however, to keep this project unique and open-ended, please feel free to choose whichever major city and datasets you'd prefer - which can be found from Inside Airbnb data.
+In this project, we'll use data from Airbnb's New York City dataset (attached below).

-After you perform your analysis, you will share your findings.

 ### Timeframe
 Recommendations including report and dashboard are to be delivered by Jan.
 12, 2023